-- 5.8 New build on completion a market rent valuation is to be obtained from an external valuer, the affordable rent will be 80% of the valuation received.
-This is to be certified by the Rent & Service Charge FBP.
-New build schemes will have an April rent review date. - 5.9 Previously, sections 5.4 and 5.5 were subject to a maximum cap of the Local Housing Allowance (LHA).
-This was an internal limitation not included within the RSH Rent Guidance and based on benchmarking data provided to Board in December on IVH rents compared to LHA, this limitation has been removed. - 5.10 Re-lets conducted within the 28-day notice period of the rent review date must continue to be re-let at the current Affordable Rent.
+- 5.8 New build on completion a market rent valuation is to be obtained from an external valuer, as per paragraph 5.6, the affordable rent will be the higher of; 80% of the valuation received or Formula Rent.
+This is to be certified by the Rent & Service Charge FBP within the Housing Management System (This functionality is currently in development and will be utilised once available).
+New build affordable schemes will have an April rent review date. - 5.9 Re-lets conducted within the 28-day notice period of the rent review date must continue to be re-let at the current Affordable Rent.
 However, at the time of completing the tenancy agreement with the customer we will agree with them in writing that the new increased rent will apply from the agreed rent review date.

-5 Secure Rent Tenancies (Fair Rents) (Approx. 230 units)
+6 Secure Rent Tenancies (Fair Rents) (Approx. 187 units)

 - 6.1 Tenancies created before 15th January 1989 will be Secure Rent tenancies (known as Fair Rents).
-In the case of tenancies subject to Fair Rent protection, the maximum weekly rent is the lower of the Fair Rent set by the Valuation Office Agency (VOA) Rent Officer, and Formula Rent (subject to both the rent caps and the rent flexibility level). - As with other social rent properties, IVH may not increase any tenant's rent by more than CPI (as at September of the previous year) + 1 % in any year (even if a tenant's rent is below the formula rent level and the maximum fair rent is increased by more than that amount). - For rent periods that begin in the 12 months from 1 April 2023 to 31 March 2024, this limit is subject to a 7% ceiling.
-In that period, IVH may not increase rents by more than 7%. - 6.4 Where a tenancy subject to Fair Rent protection ends and the property is re-let, the new letting should be at Social Rent (or Affordable Rent where applicable and permitted within the Rent Policy Statement).
-If an existing tenant IVH may not increase the rent by more than CPI + 1%.
-When re-setting a rent between 1 April 2023 and 31 March 2024, this limit is subject to a 7% ceiling

-6 Intermediate Market Rent, Rent to Buy and Market Rented Properties (Approx. 200 units)

-- 7.1 Intermediate Market Rent, Rent to Buy and Market Rented properties do not fall under the Rent Standard and are therefore exempt from the 2020 Limit, CPI+1% maximum increase and the 7% 2023/24 rent cap. - 7.2 For Intermediate Market Rented properties the rent is set at a level which is no more than 80% of the estimated market rent for the accommodation (inclusive of service charges).
-Rent reviews will be carried out annually in September to be implemented on the 1st April by way of an in-house valuation, directed by the Leasehold Team.
-The 80% calculation is checked by the Rent & Service Charge FBP.
+In the case of tenancies subject to Fair Rent protection, the maximum weekly rent is the lower of the Fair Rent set by the Valuation Office Agency (VOA) Rent Officer, and Formula Rent (subject to both the rent caps and the rent flexibility level). - 6.2 As with other social rent properties, IVH may not increase any tenant's rent by more than CPI (as at September of the previous year) + 1 % in any year (even if a tenant's rent is below the formula rent level and the maximum fair rent is increased by more than that amount). - 6.3 Where a tenancy subject to Fair Rent protection ends and the property is re-let, the new letting should be at Social Rent (or Affordable Rent where applicable and permitted within the Rent Policy Statement).
+If an existing tenant IVH may not increase the rent by more than CPI + 1%. - 7 Intermediate Market Rent, Rent to Buy and Market Rented Properties (including Specialist Supported) (Approx. 191 units) - 7.1 Intermediate Market Rent (IMR), Rent to Buy and Market Rented properties do not fall under the Rent Standard and are therefore exempt from the 2020 Limit, CPI+1% maximum increase and the 7% 2023/24 rent cap. - 7.2 For IMR properties the rent is set at a level which is no more than 80% of the estimated market rent for the accommodation (inclusive of service charges).
+Rents will be calculated according to a RICS (Royal Institute of Chartered Surveyors) methodology by an external valuer.
+This rate is then apportioned to 80% to establish the IMR Rent, inclusive of service charges.
+This is to be certified by the Rent & Service Charge FBP.
+Rent reviews will be carried out annually to be implemented on the 1st April by the Rent & Service Charge FBP. - 7.3 Rent to buy properties are let at an Intermediate Rent (see section 7.2 above) for a minimum of five years during which it is expected that tenants will save for the deposit to purchase their home.
+After the initial five-year letting period, the Head of Communities will access the following options, in the best interest of IVH and the communities we serve: